imixs/imixs-docker/backup/README.md

 	2018-01-07_03:00_pgdump.sql

-### FTP
+### Backup Space
-In case the optional environment variable "BACKUP\_FTP\_HOST" is provided, the service will push backupfiles automatically into a FTP server.
+In case the optional environment variable "BACKUP\_SPACE\_HOST" is provided, the service will push backup files automatically into a backup space via SFTP/SCP.
-The backup directory on the FTP server is
+The backup directory on the backup space is

     /imixs-cloud/$BACKUP_SERVICE_NAME/....

-The optional environment variable  "BACKUP\_SERVICE\_NAME" can be set to name the backup directory on the FTP space.
+The optional environment variable  "BACKUP\_SERVICE\_NAME" can be set to name the backup directory on the backup space.
 If no service name is set, the docker container ID will be used instead.

 ### Cron